Verkehrsverbund Rhein-Ruhr: Governance

 The municipal and district councils send representatives to the two special purpose associations’ councils, which in turn elect the main decision making corporations, the administrative council of the VRR, and other committees.
 The administrative council elects the administrative board of the VRR, currently Oliver Wittke who also is their speaker.

 In addition, there are departments within the VRR dealing with different matters, such as marketing or law.
 Two Land institutions are located within the VRR structure: Kompetenzcenter Digitalisierung NRW (KCD) and Kompetenzcenter Sicherheit (KCS).

 Through the ZV VRR Eigenbetrieb Fahrzeuge und Infrastruktur (ZV VRR FaIn-EB), the VRR also buys and/or owns the rolling stock for some, but not all, of its PSO rail operations.

+Former governance

+Before 2026, two spare subsidiaries named Zweckverband Verkehrsverbund Rhein-Ruhr (ZV VRR) and Nahverkehrs-Zweckverband Niederrhein (ZV NVN) formed the public transport association VRR shared responsibility for public transport related tasks.
+ZV NVN was responsible for the districts Kleve and Wesel while ZV VRR was commissioned for all other municipals.

 Transport companies

 These above mentioned cities’ and districts’ and other associated transport companies thus operate under the VRR fare scheme: